Nursing Care FAQ from Bristol Care Homes

 Acute nursing care can also be referred to for the intensive care provided in accident & emergency, ICU departments to patients who have suffered severe heart attacks or a life-threatening allergic reaction as examples.

 Secondary Care are the services you are referred to if you need to be seen by a specialist who has specific and specialist knowledge in the area you have concerns with.
 This can be mental or physical conditions.
-To access secondary care you need a referral from a primary care practitioner.
-Secondary care is given in specialist Nursing homes for residents who have medical, mental and physical needs including dementia care.
+To access secondary you need a referral from a primary practitioner.
+Secondary is given in specialist Nursing homes for residents who have medical, mental and physical needs including dementia care.

 Tertiary care services include cancer management, neurosurgery, cardiac surgery, plastic surgery, treatment for severe burns, advanced neonatology services, palliative, and other complex medical and surgical interventions.
-Tertiary care can be given in a nursing home as part of a palliative care service.
+Tertiary care can be given in a nursing home as part of a palliative service.

 About Bristol Care Homes